Fowler Avenue Connection

 Our Northwest Version of the Gallagator Trail

-by Zehra Osman, almost 3 years ago
+by Zehra Osman, about 4 years ago

 Since you’ve already procured the necessary easements, this Fowler connection should be our west-side version of the tree-lined Gallagator Trail (for pedestrians not cars) that Northwest neighborhoods could use to walk to destinations on Huffine.
 This kind of pedestrian/bike connection has potential to get us out of our vehicles, which would cut down on emissions.
 If your plan is that this connection is a sidewalk along the edge of a connector road (like on Ferguson, Durston, or Babcock)- - well that is NOT a pleasant experience or safe walking/biking route.
 What we have on our side of town is a...
 Continue reading